stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-16-lying-with-statistics.md

 # Unreported figures

 Many of the reported figures lack important information that if not stated make the figure uninterpretable.
 Two examples of this might be standard deviation and sample size.
 An average value without a standard deviation or some other measurement of range can leave a lot to be interpreted.
-For example.
-Good Example Here.
-This can also happen with sample size.
+For example if you are told the average summer sales representive makes $40,000 a summer but in actuallity some sales people make $80,000 while others only make $10,000.
+This can also happen with sample sizes.
 I have two cough medicines I am trying to compare.
 Cough medicine one relieves coughs in 5 out of the 10 people tested.
 Cough medicine two relieves coughs in 8 out of 10 people tested.
 Although a difference of 30% might seem large when you consider, so few people were tested it no longer seems significant.
 It is important to always look for number of observations or standard errors around statistics.

-# Semi attached figures
+# Comparing Apples to Almost Apples

 Often when statistics are reported they will only focus on one possible reason for the statistic.
 An example that Huff uses in *How to Lie with Statistics* is the reported death rate during the Spanish American war.
 The Navy recruiting station reported that nine in every one thousand sailors died, while in New York City sixteen in every thousand civilians died.
 This might seem shocking until you consider that the New York City death rate includes death due to old age, infant deaths, and those already suffering from aliments.
 After knowing this the Navy doesn’t seem to be as safe as it used to.
 We have to be vigilant in making sure that the groups we are looking to compare are actually comparable.